 Another technique works on the same principle as hair-plug, here surgeons remove a small section of the patient's own bone and cartilage from an area of the knee that doesn't bear weight, and transfers the plug to a damaged portion of the knee.

 For larger areas of bone and cartilage loss, surgeons can implant a piece of freshly donated cartilage and bone that eventually functions as if it were the patient's own.
+Many of our patients with meniscus tears can avoid surgery with a program of physical therapy and medications.

 Artificial Joint Fluid